7 Best PayPal Alternatives for Nonprofits (By Category) [Updated 2023]

 Your donors will automatically receive an emailed tax receipt from Donorbox for each donation.
 This saves your team a lot of time by not having to prepare and send tax letters for each gift.
 Donorbox’s receipt template is completely customizable, so you can add your organization’s information or a special message with utmost ease.

 Donorbox allows your organization to easily collect and manage donor information, and sort the records based on donation amount, frequency, date range, location, and more.
-You’ll be notified every time a donor upgrades or cancels their recurring plan, makes a first-time gift, or completes their giving anniversary.
+You’ll have a list of moment alerts every time a donor upgrades or cancels their recurring plan, makes a first-time gift, or completes their giving anniversary.
+Your donors will have a dedicated donor portal where they can log in and manage their recurring plans and QuickDonate to make a donation on the go.

 Pricing: Donorbox requires no set-up fees, no monthly fees, and no contract.
-It charges a minimal platform fee of 1.5% plus payment processor fees.
-But guess what – you can save money with Donorbox by empowering donors to cover the processing fee!
+The platform fee is nominal, starting at 1.75% for the Standard plan.
+This can further be reduced to a flat rate of 1.5% for all fundraising tools if you upgrade to our Pro or Premium plans.
+These plans are curated to help grow and scale your fundraising efforts.
+There’s also a small processing fee but guess what – you can save money with Donorbox by empowering donors to cover the processing fee!

 Bloomerang is a donor management system that also offers payment processing through Stripe and Moolah.
 With Bloomerang, you can keep track of donor information, collect donations through online forms, design emails, and more.
 Bloomerang also integrates with a variety of marketing and administrative tools and apps.